reenhanced/RangeBoundDatePicker/README.md

 - **Text Input**: Optionally allow users to enter dates manually.
 - **Month Picker Overlay**: Show the month picker as an overlay on the date picker.
 - **Week Numbers**: Optionally display week numbers in the calendar.

+## Build From Source

+Before building the control make sure the following tools are available on your PATH:

+- Node.js (use the latest LTS release via `nvm use --lts`)
+- .NET SDK 8.0 or later (`dotnet --version`)
+- Power Platform CLI (`pac`) version 1.31.6 or newer

+Once the prerequisites are in place run the steps below from the repository root:

+1. `npm install`
+2. `npm run build` – compiles the control into `out/controls`
+3. `npm run pack` – generates Dataverse solution ZIPs in `dist/`

+The packaging step produces both managed and unmanaged solution files:

+- `dist/RangeBoundDatePicker_Unmanaged.zip`
+- `dist/RangeBoundDatePicker_Managed.zip`

+## Deploy To Dataverse

+Import the managed or unmanaged ZIP from `dist/` into your Dataverse environment (`Solutions > Import`).
+After the solution imports successfully, open the form designer for the table you want to enhance, add the **RangeBoundDatePicker** control to a date column, configure the properties, and publish your changes.

 ## Key Properties